 NetEase (NTES) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the internet technology company had gained 8.71% over the past month.
-This has outpaced the Computer and Technology sector's gain of 4.64% and the S&P 500's gain of 1.18% in that time.
+Coming into today, shares of the internet technology company had gained 4.48% in the past month.
+In that same time, the Computer and Technology sector gained 5.2%, while the S&P 500 gained 2.1%.

-Investors will be hoping for strength from NTES as it approaches its next earnings release.
+NTES will be looking to display strength as it nears its next earnings release.
 The company is expected to report EPS of $3.02, up 13.53% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $2.16 billion, down 25.31% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.16 billion, down 25.31% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for NTES.
+Any recent changes to analyst estimates for NTES should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-NTES is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+NTES currently has a Zacks Rank of #2 (Buy).

-Looking at its valuation, NTES is holding a Forward P/E ratio of 21.52.
-Its industry sports an average Forward P/E of 22.65, so we one might conclude that NTES is trading at a discount comparatively.
+Valuation is also important, so investors should note that NTES has a Forward P/E ratio of 22.13 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 23.24.

-Investors should also note that NTES has a PEG ratio of 0.51 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Internet - Software and Services was holding an average PEG ratio of 5.59 at yesterday's closing price.
+Investors should also note that NTES has a PEG ratio of 0.53 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Internet - Software and Services industry currently had an average PEG ratio of 5.53 as of yesterday's close.

 Click to get this free report